farhiongit/message-in-the-bottle/README.md

 When a message is added in the queue, it is copied at some position in the buffer (`*pos = message`).
 When a message is removes from the queue, it is copied from some position in the buffer (`message = *pos`).

-Let's consider a naïve implementation of the buffer where written messages are appended, starting from the beginning of the buffer.
+Let's consider a naive implementation of the buffer where written messages are appended, starting from the beginning of the buffer.
   1. After writing messages *a*, *b* ,*c* in a buffer of size 4, the buffer would look like `[abc_]` where `_` indicates an empty position.
   1. After reading the first message (*a*), we get `[bc__]`.
   1. After writing a message *d* (appended at the end of the buffer), we get `[bcd_]`.